olyapoliukhovych/WEBSTUDIO/README.md

-**WebStudio** - Business Solutions Landing Page WebStudio is a modern, responsive landing page designed for digital agencies and consultancy firms.
+# **WebStudio** - Business Solutions Landing Page

+A modern, responsive landing page designed for digital agencies and consultancy firms.
 It provides a clean, professional interface to showcase services, introduce team members, and display a portfolio of work to potential clients.

-📋 Features
+## 📋 Features

 Service Benefits: Highlights key value propositions for clients.